MuhammedKAldin/Substance-Mass-Repalcer/README.md

 - Replace Game files (Mods)
 - Replace Document files (Mods)
 - Replace anything that would require manually rename + copying + removing (repeating), this tool would be helpful

+# FAQs :-
+- is it harmful on my PC, does have a virus ? no it's clean